Lesliekonlack/EzTickEntry/README.md

 # EzTickEntry

-Welcome to EzTickEntry, a dynamic web application designed for event management, specifically focusing on ticket sales and attendee management for live performances and festivals.
+Welcome to EzTickEntry, a dynamic web application designed for event management, specifically focusing on ticket sales and attendee management for live performances and festivals and cinema events.

 ## Features